Boutique Blends Cigars: New ownership and a new emphasis

 At the time of the 2002 acquisition, the portfolio of Habana Cuba Cigar Co. consisted of flavored cigars, with a handful of unflavored products such as the Oliveros Classic and the Oliveros Gran Reserva.
-The company's new owners soon discontinued their retail website in order to better concentrate their efforts on building wholesale distribution of the Oliveros brand.
+The company's new owners soon discontinued their retail website to better concentrate their efforts on building wholesale distribution of the Oliveros brand.

 Over time it became clear that the brand's foray into manufacture of flavored cigars — a market dominated by inexpensive machine-made products produced by large tobacco corporations — was an unprofitable way forward and that a more likely path to profitability and growth lay in the production of premium handrolled cigars.
-The Habana Premier Selection, a new premium product called constructed from high-quality Nicaraguan tobaccoand manufactured under contract by Perdomo, was introduced.
+The Habana Premier Selection, a new premium product called constructed from high-quality Nicaraguan tobacco and manufactured under contract by Perdomo, was introduced.
 This marked the first time that a brand not called "Oliveros" was produced by the company.

 In 2005 another new brand typified by a thick ring gauge was launched, called XL for Men.
 Instead of marketing the fat cigars to a specialized subset of experienced smokers, the brand was launched as an item for a mass market.
 An inability to maintain consistent quality and taste was an ongoing issue for the company and the size of the product relative to the rest of the market in that year further marginalized the brand's appeal.

 Rafael Nodal recalled the failed XL for Men effort in a 2014 interview: